 - The tire did not perform as safely as an ordinary consumer would have expected when used as intended or in a reasonably foreseeable way;

-- The tire’s failure to perform safely was a substantial factor in causing the plaintiff’s harm.7
+- The tire’s failure to perform safely was a substantial factor in causing your harm.7

-In strict liability cases, the plaintiff does not necessarily have to sue the company that was responsible for the defect.
+In strict liability cases, you do not necessarily have to sue the company that was responsible for the defect.
 The defendant may be liable if the defendant “manufactured, distributed, or sold” the defective tire.

 A tire could also be considered defective if the manufacturer, distributor, or seller did not provide adequate warnings or safety instructions for the tires.
-To recover damages on a failure to warn claim for defective tires, the plaintiff must prove that:
+To recover damages on a failure to warn claim for defective tires, you must prove that:

 - The defendant manufactured, distributed or sold the tire;